johanndiedrick/timeisoftheessence/README.md

+# Time Is Of The Essence
+## Controlling Time with Arduino

+!(http://reversespace.org/site/wp-content/uploads/2015/08/image-Intro-to-arduino1.jpg)[Time Is Of The Essence]

 The use of time is essential in any artistic practice.
 In this workshop, we will learn how to use time within the context of interactive art to create works with elements of tension, suspense and surprise.
-This workshop is meant to serve two-purposes: From one angle, we will explore interactive arts and the techniques used to explore the concept of time, including delay, repetition, duration, looping, and resetting.
-We will also learn just enough about the technology behind interactive art so you can start getting yourself in trouble.
-We will be working with Arduino, an open-source hardware and software platform that gives you the tools necessary to create works that interact with people, the enviroment, and even other computers.
-With a little bit of electronics and a tiny pinch of programming, you'll be able to make works that sense the world and respond in ways that fit whatever idea you have in mind.
+This workshop is meant to serve two-purposes: To explore interactive arts and the techniques used to manipulate time, including delay, repetition, duration, looping, and resetting.
+And, to learn about some of the technologies that serve as the foundation for interactive art.
+At the end of the workshop you will be able to start building your own tools and platforms.

+We will be working with Arduino, an open-source hardware and software platform that enables artists to create works that interact with people, the environment, and other computers.
+We will learn basics electronics and programming skills so that you’ll be able to make works that sense and respond to the world and unfold over time.

 Over the course of this six hour workshop, we will: